scalatest/scalatest/README.md

 To publish scalactic, scalatest and scalatest-all (for Scala and Scala-js, version 2.11 and 2.10) to Sonatype, use the following command:

-  `$ sbt publishSigned "project scalatestAllJS" publishSigned ++2.10.5 "project scalatestAll" publishSigned "project scalatestAllJS" publishSigned`
+  `$ sbt clean publishSigned "project scalatestAllJS" clean publishSigned ++2.10.5 "project scalatestAll" clean publishSigned "project scalatestAllJS" clean publishSigned`